p4lang/PI/demo_grpc/README.md

 - [bmv2] (https://github.com/p4lang/behavioral-model) and all its
   dependencies.
 We use bmv2 to simulate the P4 dataplane.
 - [gRPC] (https://github.com/grpc/grpc)
+- [libmicrohttpd] (https://www.gnu.org/software/libmicrohttpd).
+We use it to access some of the controller functions through a web page.
+In Ubuntu, you can install it with ` sudo apt-get install libmicrohttpd-dev`.
 - the PI libraries (see below)

 ## Installing the PI